James Clare (rugby league): Castleford Tigers

 The 2019 campaign proved to be Clare's most prolific season yet in the Super League.
 He regained squad number 2, claiming the right-wing berth as his own following Greg Minikin's move to centre.
 He made 30 appearances, playing in all but 2 of Castleford's matches, and scored 16 tries, topping the club's try-scoring charts.
-This included his second hat-trick for the Tigers on 12 July - this was his first Castleford treble since 2013 and it occurred, again, in a visit to local rivals Wakefield.
-Clare also finished the season as the runner up for the club's Players' Player of the Year award.
+This included his second hat-trick for the Tigers on 12 July – this was his first Castleford treble since 2013 and it occurred, again, in a visit to local rivals Wakefield.
+In recognition of his form, Clare also finished the season as runner-up for the club's Players' Player of the Year award.

 Following the arrival of Sosaia Feki and Derrell Olpherts at Castleford for 2020, Clare was given squad number 21.
 He made a strong start to the campaign and had made 5 appearances and scored 4 tries when the season was suspended in March.
 Upon the season's resumption, injuries to teammates saw Clare fill in at fullback and centre.
 In December 2020, it was announced that Clare had signed a two-year extension with Castleford, with head coach Daryl Powell touting him as the team's "most improved player" and praising his hard work and commitment.

 Prior to the 2021 season, Clare was forced to undergo knee surgery due to an injury sustained during the previous campaign.
 This caused him to miss the start of the year, and he was limited to 7 appearances throughout the season.
 First-team opportunities proved harder to come by for Clare in 2022 under Lee Radford, making 3 appearances, though he was a part of the coaching staff for the club's academy.
 On 26 August 2022, Castleford confirmed that Clare would leave the club at the end of the season upon the expiry of his contract.
 Across both stints with Castleford, Clare made 108 appearances and scored 54 tries.